HeikoKramer/python/python_notes.md

 For example *float* is expected, but *string* was entered: `ValueError: could not convert string to float: 'Susi'` <br>

 ## Lists in Python
 Lists are enclosed in square brackets and allow you to store, access and manipulate collections of data in a single variable.
 Lists can hold different data types, such as integers, floats, strings, and even other lists.
-You can access, modify, add, and remove items from a list using a variety of built-in methods and indexing techniques. <br>
+You can access, modify, add, and remove items from a list using a variety of built-in methods and indexing techniques.
+Python's list index starts with `[0]`. <br>

 ```python
 # Creating a list of integers